By Keely Savoie

 One Trailblazer Award was given to Janice Kane, coordinator of student employment and internships at the Career Development Center.
 In the transition from individual residence-based dining halls to the Dining Commons in the new Community Center, Kane helped more than 1,400 student employees, many of whom work in dining services, find new roles and positions.

-The second individual Trailblazer Award went to Ivonne Ramirez, assistant director for student programs and leadership, who helped usher the vision for the new Leadership Living-Learning Community into a campus reality.
+The second individual Trailblazer Award went to Ivonne Ramirez, assistant director for student involvement and leadership, who helped usher the vision for the new Leadership Living-Learning Community into a campus reality.

 Two Trailblazer awards were given to teams.
 One was given to the staff of the Mount Holyoke College Art Museum for their efforts to transform the museum into a space for active teaching and learning.